ELIXIR-Belgium/rdm-guide/pages/covid-19/covid-19-galaxy-upload.md

             <tbody>
                 <tr>
                     <td>
-                        <h1>Hello, your <strong>ENA-upload Galaxy</strong> container is running!</h1><br>
+                        <h1>Hello, your <strong>Galaxy SARS2CoV-2 Sequence</strong> container is running!</h1><br>
-                        <p> This container is optimized to clean human reads from raw reads and to upload them to
+                        <p> This container is optimized to clean human reads from raw reads, make assemblies and to upload both the assembly and raw reads to
                             ENA,
                             this in only a few steps.
 The ENA uploading is based on the tool ena-upload-cli while the
                             reads cleaning tool is based on Metagen-FastQC workflow.
                         </p>
                     </td>
                     <td>
                         <div>
                             <img src="./images/welcome_elixir_logo.png" style="margin:10px; height:100px;">
                         </div>

                     </td>
                 </tr>
             </tbody>